Intel-bigdata/OAP/docs/Developer-Guide.md

 - [HPNL](https://github.com/Intel-bigdata/HPNL)
 - [PMDK](https://github.com/pmem/pmdk)
 - [GCC > 7](https://gcc.gnu.org/wiki/InstallingGCC)
+- **Requirements for Shuffle Remote PMem Extension**
+If enable Shuffle Remote PMem extension with RDMA, you can refer to [Shuffle Remote PMem Extension Guide](../oap-shuffle/RPMem-shuffle/README.md) to configure and validate RDMA in advance.

 We provide scripts to help automatically install all dependencies except RDMA, run:
 ```shell script
 sh $OAP_HOME/dev/install-oap-dependencies.sh
 ```
-If you want to use Shuffle Remote PMem Extension feature and have completed the RDMA configuring and validating steps, execute the following commands to run the preparing process:
+If you want to use Shuffle Remote PMem Extension feature with RDMA and have completed the RDMA configuring and validating steps, execute the following commands to run the preparing process:
 ```shell script
 sh $OAP_HOME/dev/install-oap-dependencies.sh --with-rdma
 ```